Adaptive unconscious: Overview

 The adaptive unconscious is defined as different from conscious processing in a number of ways.
 It is faster, effortless, more focused on the present, and less flexible.
 It is thought to be adaptive as it helps to keep us alive.
 Processing information without us even realising then feeding any we do need to know to our conscious brain.

 In other theories of the mind, the unconscious is limited to "low-level" activities, such as carrying out goals which have been decided consciously.
 In contrast, the adaptive unconscious is now thought to also be involved in "high-level" cognition such as goal-setting.

 The theory of the adaptive unconscious was influenced by some of Sigmund Freud and Carl Jung's views on the unconscious mind.
-According to Freud, the unconscious mind stored a lot of mental content which needs to be repressed, however the term adaptive unconscious reflects the idea that much of what the unconscious does is actually beneficial to the organism, in closer accordance with Jung's thought.
+According to Freud, the unconscious mind stored a lot of mental content which needs to be repressed; however, the term adaptive unconscious reflects the idea that much of what the unconscious does is actually beneficial to the organism, in closer accordance with Jung's thought.
 For example, its various processes have been streamlined through evolution to quickly evaluate and respond to patterns in an organism's environment.

 Intuition

-Malcolm Gladwell described intuition, not as an emotional reaction, but a very quick thinking.
+Canadian journalist and author Malcolm Gladwell described intuition, not as an emotional reaction, but a very quick thinking.
 He said that if an individual realized that a truck is about to hit him, there would be no time to think through all of his options and, to survive, he must rely on this kind of decision-making apparatus, which is capable of making very quick judgments based on little information.
-Gladwell also cited another example in the case of the kouros, which was a statue from ancient Greece acquired by the J. Paul Getty Museum in Los Angeles.
-A team of scientists vouched for its authenticity but some historians such as Thomas Hoving instantly knew otherwise - that they felt an "intuitive repulsion" for the piece, which was eventually proved as fake.
+Gladwell also cited another example in the case of a kouros acquired by the J. Paul Getty Museum in Los Angeles.
+A team of scientists vouched for its authenticity but some historians, such as Thomas Hoving, instantly knew otherwise - that they felt an "intuitive repulsion" for the piece, which was eventually proved as fake.

 Intuition comes from tapping into the adaptive unconscious.
 The adaptive unconscious is that liminal zone between dreams and reality, what might be called a reciprocal of experiences, memories, and dreams.
 Working within the adaptive unconscious involves browsing through a series of sense impressions and making comparisons regarding a situation and using past experiences to dissolve sensory boundaries which then results in intuition.
 There is also a study that cited intuition as a result of the way our brain stores, processes and uses the information of our subconscious.
 It becomes useful when reasoning and rationality provide no rapid answer.